-There are many ways to delete geometry, curves, surfaces and features:
+There are many ways to delete geometry, curves, surfaces, and features:

-- Right-click the object in the Graphics window and choose the Delete option from the menu. - Select the object in the Graphics window, then press the Delete key on your keyboard. - Select the object in the Graphics window, then choose Edit Delete from the Menu bar. - From the View menu, choose Entities, select the object row in the Entities dialog, and click the Delete button.
+- Right-click the object in the Graphics window and choose the Delete option from the menu. - Select the object in the Graphics window, then press the Delete key on your keyboard. - Select the object in the Graphics window, then select Edit > Delete from the menu. - From the View menu, choose Entities, select the object row in the Entities dialog, and click the Delete button.